Height pairings for algebraic cycles on the product of a curve and a surface: Homologically trivial cycles

-For simplicity, we will work with the subgroup $J^2(X)_{00}$ of $J^2(X)_{0}$ of elements killed by both $\pi_C^*\eta$ and $\pi_S^*\xi$.
+For simplicity, we will work with the subgroup $J^2(X)_{00}$ of $J^2(X)_{0}$ of elements annihilated by both $\pi_C^*\eta$ and $\pi_S^*\xi$.
 We call this the group of the bi-primitive cycles.
 These conditions are easy to describe by noticing that

 Thus an element $\alpha \in J^2(X)$ is in $J^2(X)_{00}$ if and only if